Death of Salman Shah: Death

 On the morning of 6 September 1996, Shah was found dead in his flat at New Eskaton Garden (Dhaka).
 His body was discovered hanging from a ceiling fan, with rope marks around his neck and signs of asphyxiation.

 His parents first took him to Holy Family Hospital, where further signs of distress were observed, before moving him to Dhaka Medical College Hospital, where doctors declared him dead on arrival.

-Initially registered as an "unnatural death" by his father, Kamar Uddin Chowdhury, the case was later pressed by the family to be investigated as a possible murder.
+Initially registered as an "unnatural death" by his father, Kamar Uddin Chowdhury (died 2002), the case was later pressed by the family to be investigated as a possible murder.

 His death shocked the nation and the Bangladeshi film industry, triggering widespread media attention and multiple investigations into the circumstances of his passing.

 Forensic findings at the death scene

 Investigators examining the apartment of Salman Shah at New Eskaton Garden, Dhaka found that his body was hanging from a ceiling fan with visible rope marks around the neck and signs consistent with asphyxiation.
-The actor's parents observed his face and legs had turned blue, and rope marks were clearly visible when he was taken to Holy Family Hospital, Dhaka|Holy Family Hospital before being moved to Dhaka Medical College Hospital where he was declared dead on arrival.
+The actor's parents observed his face and legs had turned blue, and rope marks were clearly visible when he was taken to Holy Family Hospital, Dhaka before being moved to Dhaka Medical College Hospital where he was declared dead on arrival.

 A suicide note was reportedly recovered from the room and later examined by handwriting experts who concluded the writing was that of Shah, though his family disputes the authenticity of the note.
 Also found at the scene was a small bottle of sedative (JASOCANE‑A 20 mg) and some wet clothes inside a luggage, leading to questions about the sequence of events and whether the scene was altered.

 Investigators also noted that no major furniture displacement or visible signs of a struggle were recorded around the hanging location, yet the timing of the body being taken down and the delay in hospital transfer remained unexplained.
 Furthermore, witness testimony included claims that two women were rubbing oil on his hands and feet when his parents arrived, and that one relative told his mother to “get out of my house”, raising further suspicion about what took place at the scene.

 These findings — hanging from fan, rope‑marks, sedative bottle, wet luggage clothes, disputed note and lack of disturbance — have been cited by both sides of the case: those favouring the suicide conclusion point to absence of clear external injury or forced entry, while those advocating the homicide theory emphasise the anomalies, scene‑irregularities and disputed circumstances.